DimGeo5/Python_Projects/Online_Shop_Project/README.md

 # Online Shop Project
-A simple online shop created on Python
+A simple online shop created on Python uding Flask

 ## Features
 - User can create an account and the credentials should be saved on a csv file